KARTOFF8xE/Projektseminar_Robotik_2023/decider/README.md

    _default_: ''
  - __dmc__: The path to the dmc bag (relative to the bag_dir) from which to play back from.
    _default_: ''
- - __debug_visualize__: Wether or not to activate visualizations in lidar_curb_detection and wayfinding that allow further inside in their inner workings.
+ - __debug_visualize__: Wether or not to activate visualizations in lidar_curb_detection and wayfinding that allow further insight in their inner workings.
    _default_: False
    _options_: True | False
  - __output_visualize__: Wether or not to visualize the output topics with visualize_path package.